-The Care(less) exhibition responds to our research and is funded by Wellcome Trust (Research Enrichment), a distinct strand of funding focused on bringing academic research to an audience beyond the academic circles that it would usually reach.
+The Care(less) exhibition responded to our research and was funded by Wellcome Trust (Research Enrichment), a distinct strand of funding focused on bringing academic research to an audience beyond the academic circles that it would usually reach.
 The (OPCARE) partnership was formed to create the commissioning and exhibition opportunity.
 OPCARE comprises the three university research teams plus arts organisations Fabrica, Ikon Gallery and Threshold (who produce Frequency Festival in Lincoln biennially).
 The commission led to an exciting new piece of work by Lindsay Seers.

 Click on the image above to watch a short film by Fabrica Gallery which features Lindsay Seers,

 Care(less) and its accompanying texts and programme of talks, film screenings and activities investigated prevalent attitudes to ageing, the nature of care relationships and ways in which the social care system meets care needs.
 The artwork and the exhibition programme responded to our research looking at the experiences of older people receiving care which they pay for themselves.